-5.3.7 Seat belt
+5.3.5 Arms

-- 5.3.7.1 Where possible, initially position the upper seat belt anchorage in the manufacturers 50th percentile design position.
-If no design position is provided, set the adjustable upper seat belt anchorage to the mid-position or nearest notch upward. - 5.3.7.2 Carefully place the seat belt across the dummy and lock as normal. - 5.3.7.3 Remove the slack from the lap section of the webbing until it is resting gently around the pelvis of the dummy.
+- 5.3.5.1 Place both arms at the first detent downward of the most upward detent that corresponds to a differential angle of 32° between rib angle sensor and the arm angle. - 5.3.6 Seat belt - 5.3.6.1 Where possible, initially position the upper seat belt anchorage in the manufacturers 50th percentile design position.
+If no design position is provided, set the adjustable upper seat belt anchorage to the mid-position or nearest notch upward. - 5.3.6.2 Carefully place the seat belt across the dummy and lock as normal. - 5.3.6.3 Remove the slack from the lap section of the webbing until it is resting gently around the pelvis of the dummy.
 Only minimal force should be applied to the webbing when removing the slack.
-The route of the lap belt should be as natural as possible. - 5.3.7.4 Place one finger behind the diagonal section of the webbing at the height of the dummy sternum.
+The route of the lap belt should be as natural as possible. - 5.3.6.4 Place one finger behind the diagonal section of the webbing at the height of the dummy sternum.
 Pull the webbing away from the chest horizontally forward and allow it to retract in the direction of the D-loop using only the force provided by the retractor mechanism.
-Repeat this step three times, only. - 5.3.7.5 After following the above steps, the seatbelt should lie in a natural position across the dummy sternum and shoulder clavicle.
-Where this is not the case, for example the belt is close to or in contact with the neck or the belt is above the shoulder rotation adjustment screw, and the upper belt anchorage is adjustable the anchorage should be lowered and steps 5.3.7.3 and 5.3.7.4 repeated. - 5.3.7.6 The upper anchorage should be lowered by a sufficient amount to ensure a natural belt position following the repetition of steps 5.3.7.3 and 5.3.7.4.
-This may require multiple attempts. - 5.3.7.7 Once the belt is positioned the location of the belt should be marked across the dummy chest to ensure that no further adjustments are made.
-Mark also the belt at the level of the D-loop to be sure that the initial tension is maintained during test preparation. - 5.3.7.8 Measure the vertical distance between the dummy nose and the diagonal webbing. - 5.3.7.9 Measure the horizontal distance between the diagonal webbing and the door/window. - 5.3.8 After positioning the dummy measure and record the dummy position according to Section 6.4 and determine the impact location as described in Section 1.4.
+Repeat this step three times, only. - 5.3.6.5 After following the above steps, the seatbelt should lie in a natural position across the dummy sternum and shoulder clavicle.
+Where this is not the case, for example the belt is close to or in contact with the neck or the belt is above the shoulder rotation adjustment screw, and the upper belt anchorage is adjustable the anchorage should be lowered and steps 5.3.6.3 and 5.3.6.4 repeated. - 5.3.6.6 The upper anchorage should be lowered by a sufficient amount to ensure a natural belt position following the repetition of steps 5.3.6.3 and 5.3.6.4.
+This may require multiple attempts. - 5.3.6.7 Once the belt is positioned the location of the belt should be marked across the dummy chest to ensure that no further adjustments are made.
+Mark also the belt at the level of the D-loop to be sure that the initial tension is maintained during test preparation. - 5.3.6.8 Measure the vertical distance between the dummy nose and the diagonal webbing. - 5.3.6.9 Measure the horizontal distance between the diagonal webbing and the door/window. - 5.3.7 After positioning the dummy measure and record the dummy position according to Section 6.4 and determine the impact location as described in Section 1.4.